 The Summer Criterium Series (the series) is Canberra’s oldest and most popular criterium series, featuring the biggest range of grades and the highest level of competition.
-The series is held every year on Wednesday nights during the warmer months of the year and is brought to you by Hedley Property Investments.
+The series is held every year on Wednesday nights during the warmer months of the year.

-Please remember you must be prepared to show:
+Please remember you may be required to show:

 - your valid current CA race licence.

 - your helmet has the Australian Standard certification sticker

 Season Passes are available to any rider that nominates to volunteer at 2 or more crit races at a cost of $100.
 See volunteering info above.